pablohenneman/OMNI_OMICS_HUB/docs/analysis/brainstorm-project.md

 ## Problem Statement
 Omics analysis is hard to configure and easy to misstep.
 The project guides users through configuring and preprocessing omics data into a structured, analysis-ready form.
 The current focus is proteomics LFQ data.
 Downstream analysis configuration and visualization are acknowledged but not part of the current scope.
+Terminology note: OmicsWorkspace is the canonical top-level container; OmicsAnalysis is a legacy synonym for the same object.
+Use "analysis" only for downstream analysis modules.

-## Project & Analysis Management (OmicsProject)
+## Project & Workspace Management (OmicsProject)
 Source: `User_Notes/user_notes_correct_course_and_epics_bundle.md`
 - Home screen: app opens on HOME with short project description and a "Get Started" CTA that routes to Projects.
 - Home screen: add a log level dropdown (dev = all logs, user = only major step completions).
-- Projects are required before any analysis can be created or opened.
+- Projects are required before any workspace can be created or opened.
 - Project lifecycle: create/open/delete/unlink; local-only with explicit confirmation on destructive actions.
-- A project is a folder on disk with a manifest; it is the authoritative index of analyses.
+- A project is a folder on disk with a manifest; it is the authoritative index of workspaces.
-- Project output includes a manifest and analysis workspace folders.
+- Project output includes a manifest and workspace folders.
 - Example structure:
   - projectfolder/config.json (project settings in project object)
-  - projectfolder/<analysis-id>/ (one folder per omics analysis)
+  - projectfolder/<workspace-id>/ (one folder per omics workspace)
   - projectfolder/ExportedAnalyses/ (portable exports by name + date)
-- Single active project; analyses are independent and each analysis owns one dataset.
+- Single active project; workspaces are independent and each workspace owns one dataset.
-- Analysis lifecycle: create/delete/import; portable imports are converted to workspace state and registered.
+- Workspace lifecycle: create/delete/import; portable imports are converted to workspace state and registered.
 - App-level registry tracks recent projects; missing/moved projects handled gracefully.
 - Cache representation: an in-memory S4 OmicsProject object that centralizes paths and project metadata.
-- Navigation gating: no project open shows only Home/Projects; analysis panels unlock only after a project + analysis exist.
+- Navigation gating: no project open shows only Home/Projects; workspace panels unlock only after a project + workspace exist.
 - Baseline V1 goal for projects: manage workspace contents (datasets living in the project); extended features can be added later.
 - Logging/provenance:
   - log UI parameter changes, provenance saves, and process completion times (duration).
+  - OmicsProject owns multiple OmicsWorkspaces; each OmicsWorkspace owns exactly one OmicsDataset.
+  - Each step records parameters, start time, end time, and total duration.
+  - Logging levels: User (step outcomes, warnings, failures) and Dev (parameter diffs, sub-step timings, load/compute events).

+## Project vs Workspace Dashboards (Navigation)
+- Project dashboard is project-level only: overview table of OmicsWorkspaces (datasets) with key properties.
+- Project dashboard includes Create OmicsWorkspace and select existing workspace.
+- Selecting/creating an OmicsWorkspace opens the OmicsWorkspace dashboard (workspace-level).
+- OmicsWorkspace dashboard shows dataset info/stats + sub-analyses (future) and provides a CTA to open Import/Config/Preprocess at current step.
+- Left nav for Import/Config/Preprocess is only shown inside the import/config workspace, not on the project dashboard.

+## OmicsWorkspace Navigation (Left Nav)
+- OmicsWorkspace screens use a persistent left nav with top-level sections: Home, Data, Results.
+- Results is locked in V1.
+- Data expands into two grouped subsections:
+  - Configuration: Steps 0–4
+  - Preprocessing: Filtering, Normalization, Imputation/Scaling, Dimensionality Reduction
+- Each step shows a state (locked/ready/dirty/completed).
+- Navigation changes the visible workspace only; computation runs only via Apply/Run.

+## App Screen Hierarchy & OmicsWorkspace (V1)
+- Three primary screen levels: Landing Page, Project Dashboard, OmicsWorkspace Level.
+- OmicsWorkspace level centers on a single config/preprocessing workspace with a persistent two-row progress bar:
+  - Row 1: Configuration (Steps 0–4)
+  - Row 2: Preprocessing (Filtering -> DR)
+  - Each step shows state (completed/active/locked).
+- The progress module is persistent and reused in the OmicsWorkspace dashboard as a status card.
+- OmicsWorkspace Dashboard behavior:
+  - Newly created workspace: status/to-do card dominates.
+  - As config completes: add summary cards (workspace name, omics layer, bulk vs single-cell, sample count, feature count).
+  - Top half: global workspace properties + status; bottom half: Results placeholder (post-V1).
+- Clicking steps switches to the full workspace (replaces dashboard).
+- Shared workspace layout rules:
+  - Left panel: parameters/controls; advanced in collapsible section.
+  - Validation/warnings above action area.
+  - Bottom-left: explicit Apply/Continue buttons.
+  - Validation errors are user-fixable and block Apply/Continue; system errors are unexpected and logged with an error ID.
+  - Right panel: feedback (tables, plots, interactive builders).
+  - Some steps may temporarily use more horizontal space.
+- Navigation never triggers computation; execution requires explicit user action.
+Merged panels: Step 0 + Step 1 share a single panel; Step 2 + Step 3 share a single panel (may be split in the future).
+Continue advances step state, not panel layout.

-## Omics Analysis Object
+## OmicsWorkspace Object
 Sources:
 - `User_Notes/user_notes_correct_course_and_epics_bundle.md`
 - `User_Notes/omn_omics_backend_high_level_design_takeaways.md`
-- An omics analysis lives inside a project and is represented in cache as an S4 object.
+- An omics workspace lives inside a project and is represented in cache as an S4 object.
-- The omics analysis object has three main slots: (can later expanded to more when extra features are added)
+- The omics workspace object has three main slots: (can later expanded to more when extra features are added)
-  - Omics Data object (data slot, focus for V1 configuration and preprocessing)
+  - OmicsDataset (dataset slot, focus for V1 configuration and preprocessing)
-  - UI params (for opening an analysis later and having the same configuration, in user interface) (also included in V1)
+  - UI params (for opening a workspace later and having the same configuration, in user interface) (also included in V1)
   - Analysis Results object (results slot, planned but not implemented in V1)
-- The data slot concerns storage only; management of configuration, preprocessing, data state tracking, and gating is handled by the omics analysis object.
+- The dataset slot contains the full dataset, metadata, and preprocessing state; workflow gating and UI params are handled by the omics workspace object.
-- Raw data presence state is managed at the analysis object level.
+- Raw data presence state is tracked in the OmicsDataset and surfaced at the workspace level.
-- Additional analysis-level slots can be added later to support these management concerns.
+- Additional workspace-level slots can be added later to support these management concerns.
-- The analysis object is the primary in-memory object used by the UI while an analysis is open.
+- The workspace object is the primary in-memory object used by the UI while a workspace is open.
-- On disk, each analysis lives in its own project subfolder and stores:
+- On disk, each workspace lives in its own project subfolder and stores:
-  - an `omicsanalysis.rda` file for the analysis object
+  - an `omicsworkspace.rda` file for the workspace object
   - subfolders for files not kept in memory (raw data, exported figures, and later analysis outputs)
 - Raw data state is explicit and must never change silently (embedded, detached, missing).
-- Export is handled at the analysis level: exporting bundles the analysis object plus any on-disk data (raw data and other non-cached artifacts) by loading them into the data object for portability.
+- Export is handled at the workspace level: exporting bundles the workspace object plus any on-disk data (raw data and other non-cached artifacts) by loading them into the dataset for portability.
+- Workspace export is self-contained: data, configuration, preprocessing state, provenance, and any internal databases referenced by the workspace.
-- Exported analyses are saved in a project export folder with name + date; importing a shared `.rda` auto-configures a new analysis subfolder with required on-disk folders and data.
+- Import always creates a new workspace subfolder with required on-disk folders and data.
 - Export folder name: `ExportedAnalyses` (project-level).

-## Omics Data Object
+## OmicsDataset
 Sources:
 - `User_Notes/backend_preprocessing_design.md`
 - `User_Notes/preprocessing_guidelines.md`
 - `User_Notes/steps_01_to_03_import_and_rowdata_flow.md`
 - `User_Notes/step_04_sample_data_colData_configuration.md`
-- The Omics Data object stores data only (no workflow management).
+- In this project, OmicsDataset represents the complete dataset, including data, metadata, and preprocessing state.
+- The OmicsDataset stores assays, rowData, colData, dataset properties, and preprocessing/provenance details.

-- Raw Input data slot
+- Raw input slot
-  - full input (raw data) non-configured (only used, during export of an analysis or in the first step of data parsing)
+  - full input (raw data) non-configured (only used, during export of a workspace or in the first step of data parsing)
   - Preview df (first 10 rows of raw input df
-- Assays slot:
+- Assays:
   - raw: non-log transformed raw assay (post-filtering applied via masks)
   - normalized: derived from raw (log transform + optional normalization method)
   - imputed normalized: normalized assay after imputation
   - scaled: scaled version of the normalized/imputed assay
-- rowData slot:
+- rowData:
   - user-defined rowData
   - rowData_internal from feature mapping (same nrow)
   - row filtering applies to all rowData tables
   - later analysis feature annotations can be added as additional rowData tables
-- colData slot:
+- colData:
   - sample metadata configured in Step 4
-- colData_meta slot:
+- colData_meta:
   - metadata about colData columns (group ordering, colors, column-level settings)
-- properties slot:
+- properties:
   - list of property name/value pairs
   - properties come from user config and derived checks (e.g., data flags)
   - enforced property names list is configurable and can evolve over time
+  - preprocessing steps and parameters are stored as provenance entries